priyavijai/homeit/BasicLinuxHostSetup.md

 - In settings, under System, under Advanced, set the IP of the new controller host.
 - Log in to each device via ssh and run `set-inform http://new-ip-or-fqdn-:8080/inform` to set the controller URL.

+# Install PiHole

+Install PiHole with:

+`curl -sSL https://install.pi-hole.net | sudo bash`

+Write down the password that is shown for the admin.

+Then change the password by running:

+`pihole -a -p`

+Choose a new password.

+Check that DNS resolution is working well by running:

+`nslookup www.google.com <ip-of-dns-server>`

+Add various blocking lists and then run `pihole -g` to reconfigure.